 The combination of Scenarios D and E was chosen as the preferred growth approach because it provides a balanced and strategic framework for the future of Kerikeri-Waipapa.
 Scenario D supports Kerikeri's role as a cultural and commercial centre, while Scenario E strengthens Waipapa as a key business and employment hub.
-This hybrid

-Evaluation Report for further details.
+This hybrid approach ensures that urban change is cost-effective, making use of existing infrastructure while accommodating future demand.
+It also reflects community and Hapū Rōpū priorities, with strong public support for growth in Waipapa and efficiently utilising existing infrastructure.
+Please refer to Growth Scenarios Evaluation Report for further details.

-Developing the spatial plan
+Developing the draft spatial plan

-Since confirmation of the preferred hybrid scenario in December 2024, we have been working to complete the spatial plan.
+Since confirmation of the preferred hybrid scenario in December 2024, we have been working to complete the draft spatial plan.